 1. Adult Basic Education (ABE) classes prepare students for the academic requirements of the Adult High School, classes focused on GED® test preparation and basic skills remediation for select vocational certificate programs.

 2. English for Speakers of Other Languages (ESOL) classes prepare non-native English speakers to gain employment, increase work-related skills to obtain a better job, and prepare students to continue their education in degree or certificate programs.
 The program is designed to develop all components of language – speaking, listening comprehension, reading, writing, grammar and pronunciation.
+For more information, see English for Speakers of Other Languages.

 3. General Educational Development (GED®) test prep classes are offered to prepare students for the GED® test examination.
 Students are responsible for the purchase of textbooks for this program.
 For specific test information, see Assessment Services.